The Paw Paw Lake Foundation is dedicated to the improvement of Paw Paw Lake,

-The Townships of Coloma and Watervliet recently approved the creation of a Special Assessment District (SAD) for Paw Paw Lake that will provide funding for important water quality improvements.
-SONAR will be applied to rid the lake of Eurasian Milfiol and Aeration technology will be used to reduce the nutrient levels in the lake.
-The SAD funded projects will be implemented starting in 2012 and contiinue for five years.
+The Townships of Coloma and Watervliet approved the creation of a Special Assessment District (SAD) for Paw Paw Lake that will provide funding for important water quality improvements.
+SONAR will be applied to rid the lake of Eurasian Milfoil.
+The SAD funded projects were implemented starting in 2012 and have recently been extended to continue for another five years.

 The Problem with Nutrients

 The problem with Eurasian Milfiol in Paw Lake wasn’t caused by high level of nutrients in the lake, The Milfiol was just well fed by the nutrients.
 The Eurasian Milfiol, which is not indigenous to inland lakes in Michigan, was transported to Paw Paw Paw Lake from the props and bottoms of boats.
 Once it entered the lake it continued to thrive and spread because it was so well fed by the abundance of nutrients in the lake.

 The nutrients also feed the algae in the lake.
 Algae is the green mucky slim that appears in the lake periodically over the summer.
 Algae effects the water clarity and causes skin and eye irritation.